preciofishbone/OmniaDocs/my-workplace/notification-panel/index.rst

 Notification Panel
 ===========================
-The notification panel is a concept in Omnia Intranet mainly used on the start page.
-The purpose is to help the end user to find out what information has been updated within different areas of the portal.
+The notification panel is a concept in Omnia Intranet mainly used on a start page.
+The purpose is to help end users to find out what information has been updated within different areas of the intranet.
 There are a number of settings for the visual appearance, here's a common example:

 .. image:: notification-panel-exampl-b.png